beumsk/rpg/README.md

 - improve fights: better ai, elemental str&def?,
 - max of 4 attacks? select the ones to have in fight
-- more fights? add element on map to add new enemies or trainingMap?

 - Tuto => get attack => fight enemy => buy potion and use it => door to temple
 - first fight intro+tuto against master that we lose as we only have basic attacks?